PritK99/ML-Toolbox/Logistic Regression/README.md

 ## Results

-In our binary classification task for digit recognition using logistic regression, our model achieves an accuracy of approximately 97% on the test dataset.
-Additionally, by printing the loss at each iteration, we can observe how the algorithm tries to reach the minima.
+The logistic regression model trained on the gender dataset achieves an accuracy of approximately `86.2%` on the test set.
+Guessing gender from names is little tricky, even for humans, because names vary a lot and can be confusing.
+So the model does a decent job in predicting genders from names alone.
+We can also consider features such as trigrams from names to potentially improve the accuracy.